craigtp/PersonalStudy/PluralsightCourses.md

 Exploring Go Modules                                                 | 30 April 2020
 Debugging Go Applications With Delve                                 | 30 April 2020
-Gin: A Website Application Framework In Go                           | 02 May 2020
+Gin: A Website Application Framework In Go                           | 02 May 2020 Object-oriented Programming with Go                                  | 03 May 2020